 Driving other students - We take your student's safety seriously and ask that students do not drive other students without the written permission of a parent/guardian/immediate family member.
 Please complete the "Permission to Drive Form" when we send it home.

 Keys to Success at Randolph Technical Career Center:

-- Attendance - It is vital students attend RTCC every day.
-We understand when a student is sick or may be late because of an appointment, but otherwise students need to be here with us all day.
-If a student is absent for 5 days, we are required to send a letter home, and may ask for a follow-up meeting.
+Attendance - It is vital for students to attend RTCC every day.
+We understand when a student is sick or may be late because of an appointment, but otherwise, students need to be here with us all day.
+If a student is absent for 5 days (in a quarter), we are required to send a letter home and will ask for a follow-up meeting.
 Please review our updated attendance policy in the handbook.
-If you have questions about attendance please refer to the Academic Chart/Student Handbook on our website or call the office at 802-728-9595.
+If you have questions about attendance, please refer to the Student Handbook on our website or call the office at 802-728-9595.

-- Lunch Time - We are not an open campus and students are required to be in the cafeteria during lunch, regardless of age and adult status.
+Lunch Time - We are not an open campus, and students are required to be in the cafeteria during lunch, regardless of age and adult status.
 Students can purchase lunch here or bring lunch but are not allowed to leave to purchase a meal.
-On our website, under the quick links is a tab to the RUHS Cafeteria Lunch Menus.
-Also on the RTCC Website towards the bottom left, is a link to the School Nutrition Program.
-You can purchase meals through the "My School Bucks” on line, just like your home schools and see the monthly menus.
+On our website, under the OSSD Website, click on Nutritional Information, click, and on the left side documents you can purchase meals through the "My School Bucks" online, just like your home schools and see the monthly menus.